jacobzaidi/word-frequency-table/README.md

 ## About Word Frequency Table

 Word Frequency Table finds the _k_ most common words in any given file.
 A word is defined as consecutive sequences of ASCII alphabetical letters (A-Za-z).
-Examples of words include A, AA, AAaa, and aA.
+Examples of words include A, AA, AAaa, and aAa.

 ## Instructions for how to develop, use, and test the code.